atsign-foundation/at_talk/README.md

 # atTalk

-atTalk is a very simple end-to-end-encrypted command line chat client in hommage to Unix talk.
+atTalk is a very simple end-to-end-encrypted command line chat client in homage to Unix talk.

 ## Usage